EDUCBA Logo

 • Structural Simplicity: we can create a specialized or personalized user-specific view.
 So we can represent the database as a set of virtual tables that make sense to the user.

-• Consistency: we are mentioning consistency here because this view can represent a consistent and unchanged image of the structure of the database even if we do some manipulation to the main table or master table.
+• Consistency: we are mentioning consistency here because this view can represent a consistent and unchanged image of the database structure even if we manipulate the main table or master table.

 • Data Integrity: if the data is accessed to a view, the database always checks the data to ensure whether it satisfies the integrity constraints or not.

 • Performance: Views are the virtual table or representative of master tables.
 When we run some queries to create a view, DBMS translates those queries against the views into the queries in underlying tables.
-So, if the view query is very complex which contains multiple sources and difficult algorithms, then simple action against those views takes considerable time.
+So, if the view query is complex and contains multiple sources and difficult algorithms, simple action against those views takes considerable time.

 Conclusion

-After going through the above-described stuff, we can clearly get to know the significance of this command.
-This comes handy in many real-time scenarios.
-The major advantage of this is, we can perform many complex queries just to know how effective our underlying algorithm is.
-Maintaining data security and integrity is the key advantage of view command.
+After going through the above-described stuff, we can know the significance of this command.
+This comes in handy in many real-time scenarios.
+The significant advantage is that we can perform many complex queries to understand our underlying algorithm’s effectiveness.
+Maintaining data security and integrity is the crucial advantage of view command.

 Recommended Articles